 Parents of suspected Michigan school shooter in custody after manhunt

-The parents of the teenager suspected in Tuesday’s school shooting in Michigan were taken into custody after a manhunt, Detroit police said early Saturday morning.
+The parents of the teenager accused of killing four people in a Michigan high school shooting were taken into custody early Saturday after a manhunt, Detroit police said.

-James and Jennifer Crumbley were taken into custody on the first floor or a residential structure in Detroit, second deputy chief Rudy Harper said shortly after 2 a.m.
+James and Jennifer Crumbley were found inside a commercial building, Detroit Police Department Chief James E. White told a news conference.

+“They appeared to be hiding in the building,” he said, adding that someone had let them inside.
+That person could be charged, he said.

 Oakland County Prosecutor Karen McDonald announced Friday that the Crumbleys had been charged with four counts of involuntary manslaughter in the attack Tuesday that killed four students at Oxford High School in suburban Detroit.